 The voice feature was initiated testing in October but across only a few users.
 The present rollout is for as many Android users as possible.

-Google began providing a notification for the users so that they can retrain the voice model with the new command.
-The setup process is same as the one you have carried out for the other voice command, as in: say ‘Hey Google’ thrice, and you are done!
+Google began providing a notification for the users so that they could retrain the voice model with the new command.
+The setup process is the same as the one you have carried out for the other voice command, as in: say ‘Hey Google’ thrice, and you are done!
 You can also retrain by going to Settings > Google > Search > Voice.

-The devices supporting the always listening mode will be awakened by simply using either of the two voice commands, once you are done setting up.
+The devices supporting the always-listening mode will be awakened by simply using either of the two voice commands once you are done setting up.